-The “Psycho” movie trailer is unusual in that it is about 10 minutes long and it consists of Hitchcock giving us a droll tour of the Bates Motel and other scenes of mayhem.
-The trailer was made after the completion of the film and Janet Leigh was on another assignment by the time, subsequently, Hitchcock had Vera Miles put on a blonde wig and scream in the shower for the trailer scene as it came to an abrupt end.
+The Psycho movie trailer is unusual in that it is about 10 minutes long, and it consists of Hitchcock giving us a droll tour of the Bates Motel and other scenes of mayhem.
+The trailer was made after the completion of the film and Janet Leigh was on to another assignment by this time, subsequently, Hitchcock had Vera Miles put on a blonde wig and scream in the shower for the trailer scene as it came to an abrupt end.

 Some Notes on the Film

 Based on a novel by Robert Bloch who used Wisconsin serial killer Ed Gein as a role model for his character of Norman Bates.
 Joseph Stefano was hired to write the screenplay after a failed attempt by James Cavanaugh, a writer who worked on several “Alfred Hitchcock Presents” scripts.
 Bloch’s Norman Bates was changed from a short fat unattractive man into the tall, slim and more attractive Anthony Perkins who was Hitchcock’s choice from the inception.